More information on Burmese music and its cultural context can be found in the Burmese Music web pages of Robert Garfias.

 Daw Yi Yi Thant is among the most highly regarded singers of the classical Mahagita repertoire.
 She appears frequently on Burmese television, and was recently featured on a Shanachie recording of Burmese music entitled White Elephants and Golden Ducks.

-Smithsonian Folkways recently released a new recording of classical songs performed by U Myint Maung and Daw Yi Yi Thant.
+Smithsonian Folkways released a recording of classical songs performed by U Myint Maung and Daw Yi Yi Thant.
 Entitled Mahagita, it features nine songs of varied styles and extensive notes on the music and lyrics.
 It was recorded shortly before U Myint Maung's death and is dedicated in his name.

 The titles in Burmese are available in a Word document set in the Suu Kyi font.
 Title translations are in the ID3 tags.